Where hardware meets software

 2015

-- Introduced the G30 and G80 SoCs (System-on-Chip), the worlds smallest and low cost .NET Micro Framework chipset on the market.
+Introduced the G30 and G80 SoCs (System-on-Chip), the world's smallest and lowest-cost .NET Micro Framework chipsets on the market.

 2014

-- Introduced ALFAT-2 FAT file system chipset update with SD-Reader mode.
-Our file system offerings continue to be the most advanced FAT file system chipset available.
+Introduced the ALFAT-2 FAT file system chipset update with SD-Reader mode.

 2013